-The ADM1066 has two 512-byte cells of nonvolatile EEPROM from Register Address 0xF800 to Register Address 0xFBFF.
-The EEPROM is used for permanent storage of data that is not lost when the ADM1066 is powered down.
+The ADM1069 has two 512-byte cells of nonvolatile, electrically erasable, programmable read-only memory (EEPROM), from Register Address 0xF800 to Register Address 0xFBFF.
+The EEPROM is used for permanent storage of data that is not lost when the ADM1069 is powered down.
 One EEPROM cell contains the configuration data of the device; the other contains the state definitions for the SE.
 Although referred to as read-only memory, the EEPROM can be written to, as well as read from, using the serial bus in exactly the same way as the other registers.